d9pouces/PythonNest/pythonnest/templates/pythonnest/dev/doc/source/operating.rst

   pythonnest-manage update [--url http://pypi.python.org/pypi] [--init-all] [-h]

 The source mirror must implement the XML-RPC API (of course, pypi.python.org does).
-You have to download around 10 GB to dump an official Pypi mirror if you restrict yourself to the last version of the downloaded packages.
+You have to download around 10 GB (and to wait several hours) to dump an official Pypi mirror if you restrict yourself to the last version of the downloaded packages.